-Commoners, land managers, voluntary groups and the public agencies responsible for the governance of common land were involved in the project through the process of qualitative data collection and through participation in seminars.
-The research has raised awareness of the importance of common land as a communal resource in traditional agrarian systems.
+Working with commoners, land managers, voluntary groups and the public agencies responsible for the governance of common land, the project's achievements include the development of LandNote, an online geospatial tool, the publication of a monograph and the creation of a website (live as of December 2013).
+More broadly, the research has raised awareness of the importance of common land as a communal resource in traditional agrarian systems.

 LandNote, the online geospatial tool developed as part of the CCL project, allows us to map historical and contemporary data and photographs of landscape features onto a 3-D version of Google Earth, adding a highly visual dimension to the presentation of our research findings.
 Each case study has a set of relevant LandNote webpages, which were used as a focus for discussion in the stakeholder workshops and are freely available and accessible to the wider public through the website.
 In the case of Eskdale, we used LandNote to map farms and land areas (such as heafs and cow pastures) mentioned in the Twenty-Four Book of 1587, relating the historic text to the modern landscape; we also provided a potted history of each farm and its flock, with images of the 'lug' (ear) and 'smit' (fleece) marks used to identify the ownership of sheep grazing the common.
 We have also produced pages showing the modern boundaries of the Common Land registration unit and SSSI boundaries.
 The Eskdale site was presented on a table-top screen at our workshop with stakeholders and land managers in Eskdale (November 2009), generating round-table discussions.
 Now available online, the Eskdale LandNote site has lasting value as a record of the local farming culture, an educational tool, a focus of land management discussions, and a means to enhance farm tourism in the valley.
 As a generic tool, LandNote has relevance to policy makers, stakeholders and research teams who wish to explore land management issues in a geospatial context; it also has considerable potential for community use,in community-led planning, for example, as well as local history (where it could be used to capture and present communal 'memory' of place).
 There is therefore scope for further development and wider use.